dask/dask/docs/source/custom-collections.rst

 2. Register a function with ``dask.base.normalize_token``

-   If defining a method on the class isn't possible or you need to customize the tokenize function for a class who's super-class is already registered (for example if you need to sub-class built-ins), you can register a tokenize function with the ``normalize_token`` dispatch.
+   If defining a method on the class isn't possible or you need to customize the tokenize function for a class whose super-class is already registered (for example if you need to sub-class built-ins), you can register a tokenize function with the ``normalize_token`` dispatch.
 The function should have the same signature as described